hbeni/fgcom-mumble/client/radioGUI/Readme.RadioGUI.md

 Install / Setup
 ----------------
-In order to run the tool, you need a java runtime with JavaFX support.
+In order to run the tool, you need a java runtime version >= 11.

 Running and usage